ubermag/mumax3c/README.md

 ## How to cite

-If you use `oommfc` in your research, please cite it as:
+If you use `mumaxc` in your research, please cite it as:

 1. M. Beg, R. A. Pepper, and H. Fangohr.
 User interfaces for computational science: A domain specific language for OOMMF embedded in Python.
 [AIP Advances, 7, 56025](http://aip.scitation.org/doi/10.1063/1.4977225) (2017).

-2. DOI will be available soon
+2. A. Vansteenkiste, J. Leliaert, M. Dvornik, M. Helsen, F. Garcia-Sanchez and B. Van Waeyenberge.
+The design and verification of MuMax3.
+[AIP Advances 4, 107133] (https://doi.org/10.1063/1.4899186) (2014).

 ## Acknowledgements

-`oommfc` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
+`mumaxc` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).